 A Healthy Blue Dual Advantage Clinician will review each request for admission, procedures or services.
 If evidence-based criteria are met, the review clinician will document clinical data and authorize the requested service.
-Approval letters are mailed to the member, requesting provider, and servicing provider within one business day of the decision.
+Approval letters are mailed to the member, the PCP, the hospital and the attending physician within one business day of the decision.

-within one business day of the decision.
 If the review nurse determines that the criteria are not met, or there is insufficient information to complete a review, the request for service is referred to a medical director for review.
 Only physicians, or other appropriate healthcare professionals, as defined by CMS, are able to render medical necessity denials.
 If a denial decision is indicated, the notification includes information regarding the appeal process, availability of a physician to discuss the case, and the reason for the denial including the specific clinical criteria or benefits provision.